Sign up for the Blood Drive!

 His military awards include the Master Parachutist Badge, Air Assault Badge, Bronze Star Medal, Defense Meritorious Service Medal, Army Meritorious Service Medal (1-OLC), Army Commendation Medal (3-OLC), Army Achievement Medal (8-OLC), National Defense Service Medal (1-GS), Iraqi Campaign Medal (3-GS), Afghanistan Campaign Medal (1-GS), Southwest Asia Campaign Medal (3-GS), Global War on Terror Expeditionary Medal, Global War on Terror Service Medal, Humanitarian Service Medal and the Kuwaiti Liberation Medal.

-He lives in Hixson with his two sons, Max and Lachlan, his fiancée and four dogs.
+He lives in Hixson with his two sons, Max and Lachlan, three dogs, and two cats.
 He enjoys trail running, obstacle course racing, adventure racing, yoga, and traveling.

-MSG Tribby’s awards include the Bronze Star, Meritorious Service Medal (2-OLC), Army Commendation Medal (V, 1-OLC), Army Achievement Medal (2-OLC), Navy Achievement Medal (1-GS), Army Good Conduct Medal (4-knots) Navy Good Conduct Medal (1-S), National Defense Service Medal (1-GS), Southwest Asia Service Medal (3- CS), Global War on Terror Service Medal, Non Commissioned Officer Professional Development Ribbon (Numeral 3), Army Service Ribbon, Naval Sea Service Deployment Ribbon (2-S), Saudi Arabia Liberation Medal, Kuwait Liberation Medal, Combat Action Badge.
+SFC Richardson awards include Meritorious Service Medal (1-OLC), Army Commendation Medal (5- OLC), Army Achievement Medal (4-OLC), Army Good Conduct Medal (2- Silver knots), National Defense Service Medal, Iraqi Campaign Medal (2-CS), Global War on Terrorism Service Medal, Armed Forces Service medal, Army Non Commissioned Officer Professional Development Ribbon (Numeral 3), Army Service Ribbon, Overseas Service Ribbon.